Future Horizon Europe research priorities

 By Ingemar Pongratz

-Ingemar Pongratz is cofounder of Fenix Scientific AB / Pongratz Consulting and of Letavis AB.
-Through Pongratz Consulting, we help universities and organizations to apply from public funding organizations.
-Please use the Online Contact form or send an email if you wish to discuss your plans and needs.
+Ingemar Pongratz is a founder of Fenix Scientific AB / Pongratz Consulting and of Letavis AB.
+Through Pongratz Consulting we help organizations to apply for EU funding.
+Contact Information is available through the online contact form.